Oliver-RC/DjangoBookings/README.md

 # Arthur &amp; Alfie's Restaurant

-Arthur & Alfie's is website built to showcase their restaurant, allowing a wider target audience to discover whats on offer.
-There is a page showcasing their menu and lastest blog articles.
+Arthur & Alfie's is website built to showcase their restaurant, allowing a wider target audience to discover what's on offer.
+There is a page showcasing their menu and latest blog articles.
 Furthermore users can register up to the site and log in to their account allowing them to 'like' blogs by the restaurant, providing the owners with subtle feedback on which blogs are the most popular.
 Users can book a table reservation and even sign up to their newsletter email subscription.
 Whilst signed in, the user is able to see their future table booking and has the functionality to edit, cancel or add.

 This is a full-stack project built using Python + Django, HTML, CSS and JavaScript and is for educational purposes.